 With a BA in Theater from the University of Maryland, Leslie King started as puppeteer in New York City’s Central Park, performing and making puppets.
-She then moved to Copenhagen, Denmark and worked as a scenic artist at Det Kongelige Teatre (the Royal Theater) painting the sets and making specialty props and masks.
+She then moved to Copenhagen, Denmark and worked as a scenic artist at Det Kongelige Teatre (the Royal Theater) painting sets, and making specialty props and masks.

 After completing her degree in Graphic Design from “Denmark’s Design Skole” (now The Royal Danish Academy of Fine Arts), Leslie spent a decade working as a graphic artist and videographer for CSC in Denmark.
-During that time she worked internationally on projects in Denmark, Norway, Sweden, Great Britain, France, Germany Brazil and the US.
+During that time she worked internationally on projects in Denmark, Norway, Sweden, Great Britain, France, and the US.

 "My sculptures are based in reality and informed by my imagination.
 They are about by people I've known, stories I've heard, myths, memories and current events.